There are many SEO metrics you can monitor to gauge the progress of your search engine optimization campaign.

 Indexed pages measure how many of your website’s pages have been indexed by search engines.

-This is important because they give you an idea of how well your website is being crawled and indexed by search engines.
+This gives you an idea of how well your website is being crawled and indexed.

 If you see a sudden decrease in this value, it’s a sign that something is wrong with your content and you need to investigate further.